Effective July 1, 2015 - June 30, 2016

 MSU does not assume liability or responsibility for damage or theft to any vehicle parked in or on University properties.

 By obtaining a parking permit, the permit holder agrees to become familiar with and abide by this document.
 This document is subject to updates throughout the academic year.

 Unless a vehicle is using a short-term parking option, all students, employees, and guests are required to have a parking permit for any vehicle that they park on campus.
 A vehicle, for the definition of requiring a permit, are those required to be registered with the New Jersey Motor Vehicle Commission.
-Permits allow the authorized holder to park in lots designated by the type of permit issued.
+Permits allow the authorized holder to park one vehicle in lots designated by the type of permit issued.
 A permit does not provide assurance of a parking space at any given time or location.
 In addition, parking lots or parking garages are subject to closure for special events, weather conditions, or construction without additional compensation.

 A virtual permit is attached to a vehicle by the vehicle's license plate number and must be renewed yearly.
 All parking permits are virtual – there is no decal or hangtag to display.